arpansahu/great_chat/README.md

 ## What is Ajax?
 Ajax is a set of web development techniques that uses various web technologies on the client-side to create asynchronous web applications.
 With Ajax, web applications can send and retrieve data from a server asynchronously without interfering with the display and behavior of the existing page.

+## What is Web Sockets ?

+WebSocket is bidirectional, a full-duplex protocol that is used in the same scenario of client-server communication, unlike HTTP it starts from ws:// or wss://.
+It is a stateful protocol, which means the connection between client and server will keep alive until it is terminated by either party (client or server).
+After closing the connection by either of the client and server, the connection is terminated from both ends.

+## What is Channels?
+Channels preserve the synchronous behavior of Django and add a layer of asynchronous protocols allowing users to write the views that are entirely synchronous, asynchronous, or a mixture of both.
+Channels basically allow the application to support “long-running connections”.
+It replaces Django’s default WSGI with its ASGI.

 ## Tech Stack